coderdj/kodiaq/_sources/deployment.txt

 The executable is in src/master/koMaster.
 This should also be run in a detached screen and can be left on more or less indefinitely unless there are issues.

+The options for the master are stored in a configuration file in src/master at MasterConfig.ini.
+The options look as follows\
+:

+    MONITOR_DB online        // name of monitoring database MONITOR_ADDR xedaq01     // address of mongodb server (hostname or IP) DETECTOR tpc 2002 2003   // define detector 'tpc' to communicate over ports 2002 and 2003
+    DETECTOR muon_veto 2004 2005  // define detector 'muon_veto' to communicate over ports 2004 and 2005

+The detector names allow the web interface to send specific commands to specific detectors only.

 The DDC-10 module uses telnet and requires libtcl8.5 and libexpect.